dayitv89/GDSScript/README.md

-# PunchhScript
+# GDSScript
-shell script git codes for punchh
+shell script git codes with submodule check

 1. gitXDownload.sh
 It will clone remote repo